asplake/agendashift-open/README.md

 # agendashift-open

-Markdown sources for the CC-BY-SA content on [agendashift.com], in particular (and in due course):
+Markdown sources for the CC-BY-SA content on [agendashift.com], in particular (and in due course) most pages found under:

 - [Agendashift as framework]
   - [Principles]